 First example; the Zano Drone raised over $2.3 million in funding only to file for bankruptcy later that year after shipping less than 4% of the 15,000 orders.
 The drones that were shipped were riddled with glitches, bugs, and hardware issues.
 According to the creators, design upgrades suggested by backers during the Kickstarter campaign presented extra technical challenges and lead to delays and higher costs than anticipated.
 In addition to that, the company ran into some unforeseen tolerance problems that affected a large volume of their production units, causing problems in the calibration of the units.
 The product was not performing, and the board had to pull the plug.
 The main takeaway here is ensuring that you and your team have the necessary technical expertise to take on the challenge of bringing your product to market.

 Another similar example would be the CST-01 watch.
 A 0.8mm flexible wristwatch with an E Ink display that advertised as the worlds thinnest watch.
 The project raised over $1milion from 8,000 backers, but nearly two years after it was supposed to be delivered, the project announced that they had parted from their production partner were unable to fulfill the rest of their orders.
 The company credits their failures to problems with their production partner and the complexity of manufacturing a product of the 0.8mm thickness.
 The cautionary tale highlights the importance of the right production partner.
 Being dependent on a single supplier is a huge risk.

 - Being dependent on original design manufacturers (ODM) can have a great value, they can be an engineering partner and will manage the production.
-They can ask low development fees because the will earn the money in production.
+They can ask for low development fees because they will earn money during production.
 However, it creates the risks on a lock-in (if they own a part of the intellectual rights.
 Furthermore, there are not eager to resolve bugs when the production is started.

 - Relying on early stage quotations of suppliers is a great risk, suppliers can use design changes to increase the price.